bengoechea/H2Q-Thermodynamic-Error-Mitigation/README-PUBLIC.md

 *   **Statistical Significance:** $p < 0.0001$ (Cohen's d = 10.59)
 *   **Speedup:** O(1) single-shot measurement vs. O(N) iterative optimization

+## Public Disclosure Note (IP & Reproducibility)
+This repository is intentionally published as a **verification and reproduction package**.
+It includes job artifacts, raw outputs, and a public reference interface sufficient to validate the reported results.

+To avoid disclosing implementation details that enable straightforward reimplementation, **tuned constants, calibration heuristics, and proprietary mapping logic are not published here**.
+The method is covered by filed provisional patent applications referenced elsewhere in this repository.
+Researchers and reviewers can still independently verify outcomes using the included results, job provenance, and analysis scripts.

+**Job registry & audit trail:** see `IBM_QUANTUM_RUNS_DOCUMENTATION.md` and `HARDWARE_VALIDATION.md`.

 ## Repository Structure
 *   `/results`: Raw JSON output from 17 independent validation runs on IBM Hardware.
 *   `/src`: Reference Python implementation of the H²Q-Bridge entropy engine.